 The Training Program for “Good Start” Methodology

 - Self-management: the ability to effectively regulate one’s feelings, thoughts and behavior in different situations.
-For example, managing stress, controlling impulses, the ability to motivate oneself, ability to set and achieve personal and academic targets.
+For example, managing stress, controlling impulses, the ability to motivate oneself, and the ability to set and achieve personal and academic targets.

 - Social awareness: the ability to empathize with other people from diverse backgrounds and cultures, to understand social and ethical norms for behavior and to recognize the importance and support of family, school, and community.

 - Relationship skills: the ability to establish and maintain relationships with different individuals and groups.
-The ability to communicate clearly, actively listen, cooperate, resist inappropriate social pressures, constructively negotiate and seek and offer help when needed.
+The ability to communicate clearly, actively listen, cooperate, resist inappropriate social pressures, constructively negotiate and seek or offer help when needed.

 - Responsible decision-making: The ability to make constructive choices about personal behavior and social interactions based on ethical standards, safety concerns, and social norms.
 The realistic evaluation of the consequences of various actions, and a consideration of the well-being of oneself and others. (www.casel.org)